-Bringer of Gifts is a name that is also used quite often, courtesy to Loki’s role in attaining treasures for the gods.
+Bringer of Gifts is a name that is also used quite often, courtesy of Loki’s role in attaining treasures for the gods.
 Some academic theories also claim that Loki represents sacred ritual fire in the era of Paganism in ancient Scandinavia.
-If this is true, Loki would be the one that relayed the offerings at the fires to the deities in Asgard.
+If this is true, Loki would be the one who relayed the offerings at the fires to the deities in Asgard.

-The one that is considered to be the real wife of Loki is called Sigyn.
+The one who is considered to be the real wife of Loki is called Sigyn.
 It’s therefore pretty straightforward where the kenning Sigyn’s Joy comes from.
-However, normally it is believed that Sigyn would provide comfort for Loki and the trickster god himself would mostly just annoy her with his shenanigans.
+However, normally it is believed that Sigyn would provide comfort for Loki, and the trickster god himself would mostly just annoy her with his shenanigans.

 But, the fact that Sigyn’s Joy is quite the popular kenning shows that the relationship is not just one-sided.
 It shows, albeit very superficially, that it’s a two-sided relationship and suggests that Sigyn had plenty of reason to stay with him.